jessesanford/kubeadm-aws/README.md

 * `cert-manager-enabled` - Set to "1" to enable Cert Manager (0 by default)
 * `cert-manager-email` - The email address to use for Let's Encrypt certificate requests ("" by default)
 * `cluster-autoscaler-enabled` - Set to "1" to enable the cluster autoscaler (0 by default)
-* `k8stoken` - Override the automatically generated cluster bootstrap token
+* `k8stoken` - Override the automatically generated cluster bootstrap token.
+Can also be generated with `kubeadm token generate`.

 ### Examples
 * [Nginx deployment](examples/nginx.yaml)